 Pacifiers

-Pacifiers can trap moisture against a baby’s skin.
-This includes moisture from any source, including drool and breast milk.
-If a baby uses a pacifier frequently and the area behind the pacifier is not kept dry and clean, a drool rash can occur.
+Pacifiers can trap moisture against a baby’s skin, including moisture from drool, breast milk, and formula.
+If a baby uses a pacifier frequently and the area behind the pacifier is not kept dry and clean, a drool rash can develop around the mouth and chin.
+Regularly removing the pacifier, cleaning the skin beneath it, and patting it dry can make a meaningful difference in preventing rash formation in this area.

 Food